awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 # Copying a snapshot<a name="USER_CopySnapshot"></a>

 With Amazon RDS, you can copy automated backups or manual DB snapshots\.
 After you copy a snapshot, the copy is a manual snapshot\.
+You can make multiple copies of an automated backup or manual snapshot, but each copy must have a unique identifier\.

 You can copy a snapshot within the same AWS Region, you can copy a snapshot across AWS Regions, and you can copy shared snapshots\.